aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 Then remove all migration classes under **\*.EntityFrameworkCore/Migrations** folder.
 Because `Pomelo.EntityFrameworkCore.MySql` will add some of its own configurations to work with Entity Framework Core.

-Now we are ready to create database and run project.
+Now it's ready to build database.

 - Select **\*.Web.Mvc** as startup project.
 - Open **Package Manager Console** and select **\*.EntityFrameworkCore** project.